nuonco/nuon/docs/how-it-works/vendor-tenancy-model.md

-# Vendor tenancy model
+# Vendor Tenancy Model

-We have built Nuon to be single-tenant and have designed the platform itself so tenants can run all or part of it in their own cloud.

-#### Infrastructure

-When a tenant signs up for Nuon, we provision the following infrastructure, which is used to power components and installations:

-* infrastructure management server
-* build agent
-* ECR repository
-* IAM roles + policies

-Nuon is designed for isolation between tenants for all parts of the application.
-The server which manages tenant installations, the agents creating artifacts for components, and the permissions locking down all infra and its state, are isolated between tenants.
+Nuon provides a single-tenant environment with complete isolation between vendors for all parts of the application.
+The IMS which manages vendor installations, build agent, install agents, and ECR registry are never shared or accessible between tenants.
+See below for details on how each part of the system is isolated for security.

-#### Infrastructure management server

-Each tenant has their own server, which controls all of the installs.
-This server is responsible for telling agents what to do (which images to sync, which components to deploy, etc.) and storing long-lived telemetry and job data for each tenant’s installations.
+## Infrastructure Management Server

-The infrastructure management server is _**never**_ shared between tenants — this means that the server powering a tenant’s installations _**never**_ serves another tenant’s installs.
-Since the server is responsible for telling each agent what to do, it must be isolated from other tenants.
-It is also designed never to have access to an install directly — all provisioning happens inside the install with its agent.
+Each vendor has its own dedicated IMS, which powers that vendor’s build agent and the install agents for all customers.
+The IMS is never shared between vendors.
+This means that the IMS powering a vendor’s installs never serves another vendor.
+Also, the IMS is designed never to have direct access to a customer’s account.

-The infrastructure management server can be run in a tenant’s own cloud account.

-#### Build agent
+## Build Agent

-Each tenant has a build agent responsible for creating deployable OCI artifacts.
-Each tenant’s build agent is isolated, meaning that the agent building one tenant’s components is **never** used to build another tenant’s components.

-The tenant’s infrastructure management server manages the build agent.
-The server tells the agent **what** to build.
-(This is the same for all agents for a tenant).

-Since each build agent is deployed for a single tenant, we can lock down the tenant’s ECR repository to **only** be writable by the tenant’s build agent.
-Furthermore, when a build needs access to a private Github repository, ECR repository, or otherwise sensitive system, **only** the agent accesses it.

-The build agent can be run in a tenant’s cloud account.

-#### ECR Repository

-Each tenant has an isolated ECR repository reserved for that tenant **only**.
-The repository powering a tenant’s component artifacts _**never**_ stores artifacts for another tenant.
+Each vendor has its own build agent, responsible for performing all builds.
+This is the only part of the system that has access to a vendor’s private GitHub repository, ECR registry, or other sensitive information.
+The build agent communicates only with the vendor’s dedicated IMS for accessing jobs.
+This agent never performs builds for another vendor and is the only part of the system with permission to push images to the vendor’s ECR registry.

+## ECR Registry for Vendor

-The ECR repository is **only** writable by a tenant’s agent.
-Furthermore, _**all**_ software artifacts deployed into a customer’s cloud are **first** synchronized to the tenant’s ECR repository — even public artifacts.
-Syncs happen before deployments so that the lineage of any container running in a customer’s account can be tracked and verified (for instance, if you deploy a public image, that image can be changed without you or your customer knowing).
+The ECR registry for any vendor is only writable by that vendor’s build agent.
+Furthermore, all  artifacts deployed into a customer’s cloud are first synced to the vendor’s ECR registry.
+Syncs happen before deployments so the lineage of any container running in a customer’s account can be tracked and verified.
+This is important in some situations, e.g., when you deploy a public image and that image has been changed without you or your customer knowing.

+## Sandbox

+Each Nuon install is sandboxed in a customer's cloud, and isolated from all other infrastructure in that cloud.
+From a security perspective, isolating installs within a sandbox minimizes the impact on a customer's infrastructure, and makes integration with other systems easier.
+Sandboxes are designed to run in the most regulated environments and incorporate best practices around security, network posture, and hardening of the runtime at every level.

+## ECR Registry for Customer

+Each customer account has an ECR registry reserved for that customer only.
+The ECR registry associated with a customer's account never stores artifacts for any other customer.

-All OCI artifacts (terraform modules, helm charts, and container images) are synchronized to the install’s ECR repository whenever a component is deployed.
-The two reasons are:
+Whenever a component is deployed, all OCI artifacts (container images, Helm charts, and Terraform modules) are synced from the vendor’s ECR registry to the install’s ECR registry.
+This serves two purposes:

-* Permissions — by syncing the images **first** into the install’s ECR repository, there is no need for long-lived access to the tenant’s ECR repo by an install.
-Furthermore, the install can be locked down to **only** allow running images in the same account.
+-   **Security** - by syncing the images first into the install’s ECR registry, there is no need for the install agent to have long-lived access to the vendor’s ECR registry.
+In addition, the install agent can be restricted to only running images within the same account.
-* Reliability — Nuon is designed so a tenant can have thousands or millions of installs.
-If the install relies directly on a single tenant ECR repository, that means whenever a container is scheduled, the ECR repository must be active; otherwise, the install will not continue working.
+-   **Reliability** - Nuon is designed to support a vendor with thousands or millions of installs.
+Having all installs rely one vendor ECR registry ensures that the application components are deployed in exactly the same way.

-During deployments is the **only** time that an install needs access to a tenant’s ECR repository.
-If the ECR repository is unavailable for the initial sync, the deployment will not go out — meaning that an ECR outage for a tenant will not create downtime for an install.
-A one-time use token is created for the install to access the ECR repository and “pull” a specific artifact.
+The install agent only requires access to a vendor’s ECR registry when deploying a component.
+A one-time use token is created for the install to access the ECR registry and retrieve a specific artifact.
+If the vendor’s ECR registry is unavailable during the initial sync, the deployment will not complete.
+This ensures that an ECR outage for a vendor doesn’t create downtime for an install.

-The ECR repo for a tenant can be provisioned in a tenant’s own cloud.

-### Nuon on your cloud

-Today you can manually run most parts of Nuon in your cloud account.
-This means our team will help you install an infra management server, setup an agent, and provide the correct permissions.

-Part of our Q2 roadmap is running Nuon in your own cloud — anyone can connect their own cloud to run Nuon on their own in minutes.
+## Install Agent

+Each customer account has its own install agent, responsible for managing the lifecycle of components in that install.
+This install agent runs locally in the customer account, and is never shared with any other customer’s account.
+It is the only part of the system that has permission to provision infrastructure in a customer’s cloud.

+The install agent communicates with the dedicated IMS for its vendor and maintains a single outbound connection to it.
+Each job executes in its own container independently, and runs in the compute cluster provisioned by the sandbox.

+Each vendor’s IMS server does a one-time setup of the install for any customer.
+After the initial setup, the customer’s install becomes self-managing, and cross-account IAM access is no longer needed.